azazeal04/comfyui-switch-samplers/README.md

 * **Flexible Conditioning**

   * Each stage can use its own **positive** and **negative** conditioning (from the correct text encoder for the model in that stage).
-  * Falls back to the previous stage if not connected.

 * **Latent Bridging**

   * Automatically performs **VAE decode → encode** when switching between different model/vae pairs.